 The BAFTA-winning crime drama returns for its third and final series at the start of 2023, with Sarah Lancashire resuming her role as Sergeant Catherine Cawood, whose investigation of a gangland murder takes her right back to where her story began.

-Mark Gatiss in A Christmas Carol (BBC Four)
+Mark Gatiss in A Christmas Carol (BBC Four, Christmas Day)

 Gatiss has fashioned his own retelling of Dickens’ classic Christmas ghost story in this live stage production, in which he stars as Jacob Marley alongside Nicholas Farrell (The Crown) as Scrooge.